 Candida albicans is a normal inhabitant of the oral microflora and a subsequent section of this course will discuss the varied clinical presentations of this fungal organism in more detail.
 This is the most common oral fungal infection in patients with and without HIV/AIDS [47].
 Although this condition will be discussed in detail later in this course, there are aspects of its clinical presentation and implications unique to patients with HIV/AIDS.
 When a candidal infection affects patients without immune system compromise, the typical presentation is that of pseudomembranous candidiasis.
 Regional and systemic dissemination is always possible, but confinement is usually within the oral cavity.
 Immunocompromised patients, such as those with HIV, have a high occurrence of erythematous candidiasis rather than the pseudomembranous form.
 This features an erythematous lesion that does not have a white to yellow-white covering.
 Either form is capable of extension into the esophagus and can induce systemic fungal involvement.
 Approximately 90% of patients with HIV experience clinically evident candidiasis, and its appearance indicates the progressive deterioration of the immune system.
 Patients who experience this fungal disease usually have a prominent indicator for progression from HIV infection to AIDS [48].
 Candidal infections in patients with HIV can be refractory to conventional oral rinses such as nystatin or antifungal lozenges such as clotrimazole.
-Oral systemic antifungal medications such as ketoconazole, voriconazole, ravuconazole, fluconazole, or posaconazole may be necessary.
+Oral systemic antifungal medications such as itraconazole, fluconazole, or posaconazole may be necessary.
 Caution is required when prescribing these medications as they have multiple drug interactions [49].
+Patients with advanced HIV may require doses of fluconazole (up to 800 mg daily) or itraconazole (up to 600 mg daily), in combination with antiretroviral therapy [49].
 The recurrence rate of oral candidiasis remains high in patients with HIV, and some fungal organisms have acquired resistance to these medications.